 We provide help to residents who are victims of antisocial behaviour, harassment and noise and nuisance as defined below:

 - Antisocial behaviour is behaviour which harms the quality of life of residents, and causes, or is likely to cause, distress or alarm to anyone not in the same household.
 It includes threats, drug dealing, theft and vandalism.

 - Harassment is the deliberate interference with the peace, comfort or safety of any person.
 Harassing anyone on grounds of race, colour, religious or other belief, gender, age, sexual orientation, physical or mental disability, nationality or ethnic origin is a breach of your Tenancy Agreement and can be a criminal offence.
 This includes graffiti, damage to property, abuse and threats.

-- Noise and Nuisance: Tenants must not cause nuisance to their neighbours.
+- Noise and nuisance: Tenants must not cause nuisance to their neighbours.
 Nuisance includes persistent noise which causes distress to others, eg music, dogs, cars, etc.

-- Support for Victims: The Home Security Project is available to anyone living in North Ayrshire who is suffering from domestic abuse or continual and persistent antisocial behaviour.
+- Support for victims: The Home Security Project is available to anyone living in North Ayrshire who is suffering from domestic abuse or continual and persistent antisocial behaviour.
 The Home Security coordinator will visit you in your home and carry out an assessment to see if your home can be made more secure or arrange extra support from specialist agencies.

-Action against antisocial behaviour and harassment
+Taking action against antisocial behaviour and harassment